An Italian real estate agency’s role is to connect vendors with buyers

 The court dismissed the case.

 The onus is on potential buyers to conduct pre-purchase due diligence

 In support of the court decision, the judge stated that legal searches did not form part of a real estate agent’s responsibilities.
 In other words, technical and legal investigations, including land registry, planning, zoning and mortgage searches on a property do not form part of a real estate agent’s remit.

-What does Italian law say about the scope of real estate agency services?
+What does the law say about the scope of Italian real estate agency services?

 Article 1759 of the Italian Civil Code requires real estate agents to notify parties of all known circumstances concerning a property transaction.

 In this case, the real estate agency had done this.
 They argued that as they had no prior knowledge of the encumbrances, they could not have informed the clients of their existence.
 The real estate agency had only become aware of the mortgage transcriptions when the clients informed them.
 The clients had only learned of the encumbrances when they were about to complete the sale.

 There was no evidence that the real estate agency had any knowledge of the mortgages.
 The judge ruled they had not wilfully omitted to advise the clients about the adverse encumbrances.
 The responsibility for ascertaining this information did not lie with the real estate agent but, with the purchaser.